 Click the Objects tab.

-- Right-click a content library and select Import Item.
+- Right-click a local content library and select Import Item.

 The Import Library Item dialog box opens.